-\paragraph{Similar but Non-Related Keys.} We also investigate whether there exists different subjects that have highly similar keys.
-To this end, we iterate through a slice of Wikitext-103 dataset~(\~80M tokens) and select those are close to subjects in CounterFact in the whitening space.
-We filter those tokens whose prefix has the same subject token and collect the top-10 unrelated keys of each subject in CounterFact.
-The left of Figure \ref{fig:unrelated} plots the distribution of whitening similarities between unrelated prefixs and CounterFact subjects.
-We find that a large portion of them has extremely high whitening similarity score, i.e., > 2500.
-Based on our theory, it indicates that any edit affects these subjects would inevitably affect the output on these unrelated prefixs.
+\paragraph{Similar but Non-Related Keys.} We also investigate whether there exist different subjects that have highly similar keys.
+To this end, we iterate through a slice of Wikitext-103 dataset~(about 80M tokens) and select those close to subjects in CounterFact in the whitening space.
+We filter those tokens whose prefix has the same subject token and collect the top 10 unrelated keys of each subject in CounterFact.
+The left of Figure \ref{fig:unrelated} plots the distribution of whitening similarities between unrelated prefixes and CounterFact subjects.
+We find that a large portion of them has an extremely high whitening similarity score, i.e., > 2500.
+Based on our theory, it indicates that any edit that affects these subjects would inevitably affect the output on these unrelated prefixes.

-On the right side of Figure \ref{fig:unrelated}, we show cases of subjects and their top-1 prefix in terms of whitening similarities.
+On the right side of Figure \ref{fig:unrelated}, we present a list of subjects and their top-1 prefix in terms of whitening similarities.
 Interestingly, we observe that a subject can exhibit similarity in distributional semantics~\citep{lenci2023distributional} to its corresponding top unrelated prefix.
 For example, the keys of \textit{Michael Jordan} are highly similar to keys of a prefix related to \emph{Kobe}.
 Considering that these two basketball players has much in common in many perspectives, it makes sense that their keys are similar.
 However, an edit to \emph{Michael Jordan} affects \emph{Kobe} would be definitely unreasonable.